Loop Recorder Implantation

 What is loop recorder implantation?

-Normally, a special group of cells begin the electrical signal to start your heartbeat.
-These cells are in the sinoatrial (SA) node.
+Normally, a special group of cells initiate the electrical signal to start your heartbeat.
+These cells are in the sinoatrial node.
 This node is in the upper right chamber of your heart (right atrium).
-The signal quickly travels down your heart's conducting system to the ventricles.
-These are the 2 lower chambers of your heart.
-As it travels, the signal triggers nearby parts of your heart to contract.
+The signal quickly travels down your heart’s conducting system to the ventricles.
+These are the two lower chambers of your heart.
+As it travels, the signal sets off nearby parts of your heart to contract.
 This helps your heart pump blood in a coordinated way.

 Loop recorder implantation is often helpful if other tests haven’t found the cause.
 Your healthcare provider is more likely to advise it if your heart rhythm is a likely cause of your fainting.
 This is more common in older adults.
-It is also more common in people with other heart problems.
-You are also more likely to need loop recorder implantation if you are fainting often, but not enough for other kinds of heart rhythm monitoring to detect your fainting.
+It's also more common in people with other heart problems.
+You're also more likely to need loop recorder implantation if you are fainting often, but not enough for other kinds of heart rhythm monitoring to find your fainting.
 The loop recorder records for up to 3 years.
 So over time your provider should be able to analyze your heart rhythms during a fainting episode.

-You also might need a loop recorder if you are an older adult with unexplained falls.
+You also might need a loop recorder if you're an older adult with unexplained falls.
 Or if you've had a stroke without a clear reason.
 Sometimes arrhythmias are responsible for these conditions.
-Healthcare providers sometimes use it in people believed to have epilepsy who have not responded to medicine.
+Healthcare providers sometimes use it in people believed to have epilepsy who haven't responded to medicine.
 In each case, the recorder can figure out if an abnormal rhythm is the problem.

 What are the risks of loop recorder implantation?